-As an international student at Imperial, you probably have many questions about working in the UK during and after your studies, or about returning home or planning to go elsewhere when you finish.
+As an international student at Imperial, you probably have many questions about working in the UK during and after your studies or returning home/planning to go elsewhere when you finish.
 We’re here to help you develop your knowledge about your future options (both in employment or further study) and develop the skills needed to succeed.

-You can search for jobs and other opportunities through JobsLive, the Careers Service online system, where you can alsos seacrch for employers that engage with us, book events and careers appointments.
+You can search for employers, jobs and other opportunities on JobsLive, the Careers Service online system, through which you can also book events and appointments.

 You can search for international opportunities with GoinGlobal, and use Student Circus to search for opportunities in the UK.